tsegaywelu/mern-real-state-project/README.md

-this is the best of my code that i did for the purpose of mekelle estate
+this is the best of my code that i did for the purpose